Erlangen Program at Large-1: Geometry of Invariants: Metric Properties from Cycle Invariants

-Geometrically in various EPH cases this corresponds to the following \begin{enumerate}\itemsep=0pt \item[(e,h)] The value of~\eqref{eq:radius} is the usual radius of a circle or hyperbola; \item[(p)] The diameter of a parabola is the (Euclidean) distance between its (real) roots, i.e. solutions of \(ku^2-2lu+m=0\), or roots of its ``adjoint'' parabola \(-ku^2+2lu+m-\frac{2l^2}{k}=0\) (see Fig.~\ref{fig:distances}(a)). \end{enumerate}
+Geometrically in various EPH cases this corresponds to the following \begin{enumerate} \item[(e, h)] The value of~\eqref{eq:radius} is the usual radius of a circle or hyperbola; \item[(p)] The diameter of a parabola is the (Euclidean) distance between its (real) roots, i.e. solutions of \(ku^2-2lu+m=0\), or roots of its ``adjoint'' parabola \(-ku^2+2lu+m-\frac{2l^2}{k}=0\) (see Fig.~\ref{fig:distances}(a)). \end{enumerate} \begin{remark} Note that